chaincodelabs/signet-wallet-project/recover_balance.md

 ## Steps

-1. Decode the base58 `xprv` and extract the private key and chaincode
+1. Decode the base58 `tprv` and extract the private key and chaincode
 2. Derive the key and chaincode at the path in the descriptor (`84h/1h/0h/0`)
 3. Derive 2000 private keys from that path
 4. Compute the compressed public key for each private key